Clueless commentator blames Williamsburg gentrification on lack of supply

 I will give poor Stephen credit for one thing — some of the zoning and building codes are overly restricting — Williamsburg might be better off by allowing dormitory style developments with shared kitchens and bathrooms to help absorb the transient recent college grads so they don’t split up the three and four bedroom apartments that are needed by families.
 But he doesn’t even mention this in his article, which is all about how more buildings should be built in Williamsburg Greenpoint because apparently the neighborhood is the same as it was in 1961…unbelievable this as allowed to be published.

-Those who are better informed need to counter this kind of bullshit whenever encountered, it is shilling for the real estate industry which has always targeted zoning and rent control and anything that restricts the rights of these Atlases to do their gods work of building as high and expensive as possible.
+Those who are better informed need to counter this kind of dreck whenever encountered, it is shilling for the worst elements of the real estate industry, whom have always targeted zoning and rent control and any other restrictions on the right to built whatever one wants regardless of the impact on the public.

 - Brian Paul, 1/19/13